 He was buried by a Christian woman, Lucina, in her family’ crypt along the Appian Way, where an ancient basilica and catacombs now bear the soldier saint’s name.
 You can visit that holy place today.

 The early church revered soldier saints like Sebastian because they helped people in danger, even giving up their lives to do it.
 They used their strength for others.
 When soldiers asked John the Baptist what they should do, he answered simply “Don’t bully people.”
 The temptation of the strong is to bully the weak.

 The soldier saints did more than not dominate or bully others, however; they reached out to those in the grip of the powerful.
 Sebastian’s great virtue was not that he endured a hail of arrows, but that he cared for frightened, chained men and women in a Roman jail–a hellish place.

 Soldier saints like Sebastian recall a kind of holiness we may forget these days.
 They remind us that it’s a holy task to stand in harm’s way on dangerous city streets, in unpopular wars and trouble-spots throughout the world so that others can be safe.
 It’s holy, but dangerous, to confront injustice and corruption in powerful political or social systems and take the side of the weak.

 Christianity is not a religion that shies away from evil and injustice.
 Like Jesus, a Christians must not be afraid to take a stand against them.
-We pray to the Lord, then, to send us more soldier saints.
+We pray to the Lord, then, for more soldier saints.